PedroDrago/so_long/README.md

 - [ ] Add soundeffects to the game.

 # Public Repo checklist:
-- Delete libft directory
-    - Add libft used functions source code to src.
-    - Add these functions to the header.
 - Remove headers
 - Add a screenshot to the README
 - Add a how to build and play to the README